John Pelham (soldier): Legacy

 The Confederate Senate approved Lee's recommendation that Pelham receive a posthumous promotion to lieutenant colonel.
-Pelham's body was returned home and buried at City Cemetery in Jacksonville, Alabama where a statue erected downtown in 1909 commemorates the fallen Confederate officer.
-A stone obelisk monument honoring Pelham, which contained an inscription on the base referring to him as “gallant” and beloved and which had stood in the grassy median of a busy avenue in Anniston, Alabama since 1905, was removed late at night on September 27, 2020.
+Pelham's body was returned home and buried at City Cemetery in Jacksonville, Alabama, where a statue erected downtown in 1909 commemorates the fallen Confederate officer.
+A stone obelisk monument honoring Pelham, which contained an inscription on the base referring to him as "gallant" and beloved and which had stood in the grassy median of a busy avenue in Anniston, Alabama since 1905, was removed late at night on September 27, 2020.
 However, there were still plans to relocate it to a Confederate history park.

 In 1894, poet James R. Randall wrote the poem John Pelham.

 In 1901, a portrait of Pelham was hung with other Confederate officers in Alexandria, Virginia, and General Joseph Wheeler gave the speech on the ascension of his portrait, referring to him as the "Gallant Pelham".

 In 1907, one of his spurs was among the artifacts melted down to create the Pokahuntas Bell for the Jamestown Exposition.

-The John Pelham Historical Association preserves his archive of papers and memorabilia.
+The John Pelham Historical Association preserves an archive of his papers and memorabilia.
 In 1955, the Alabama Hall of Fame honored Pelham, inducting him into the honorific organization.
 The cities of Pelham, Alabama and Pelham, North Carolina, and Pelham, Georgia are named in his honor.
 In 2004, against protests by some citizens, the state of Georgia designated the section of State Highway 300 that passes through Pelham as the John Pelham Memorial Parkway.

-The United States Field Artillery named artillery camps for him, such as the former Camp Pelham which housed artillery battalions of first the 1st Cavalry Division and then later the 2nd Infantry Division in Korea.
+The United States Field Artillery named artillery camps for him, such as the former Camp Pelham, which housed artillery battalions of first the 1st Cavalry Division and then later the 2nd Infantry Division in Korea.

-In the 1970s, The County of Culpeper, Virginia, built Lake Pelham to honor the rebel soldier.
+In the 1970s, The County of Culpeper, Virginia, built Lake Pelham to memorialize Pelham.
+In October 2022, the lake was renamed Lake Culpeper.

-During and after the Civil War Pelham's 1858 photograph, taken in the Mathew Brady studio, was well known by white Southerners still honoring the purposes of the Confederacy.
+During and after the war, Pelham's 1858 photograph, taken in the Mathew Brady studio, was well known by white Southerners still honoring the purposes of the Confederacy.
 While many copies were made, the original was long thought lost.
 It was held by Pelham's sister, Betty, and kept by her descendants at home in a fireproof safe.
-In 2010 Pelham's great-great grand-nephew consigned the piece for auction.
+In 2010, Pelham's great-great grand-nephew consigned the piece for auction.
 It sold for $41,825.

-In March 2013 the city of Jacksonville, Alabama celebrated Pelham with a weekend of living history campsites and a sesquicentennial recreation of Pelham's funeral procession to City Cemetery.
+In March 2013, the city of Jacksonville, Alabama celebrated Pelham with a weekend of living history campsites and a sesquicentennial recreation of Pelham's funeral procession to City Cemetery.